Toll Collector

 What's the fastest you've ever seen someone drive through the EZ Pass lane?

-Asked by len about 12 years ago
+Asked by len over 12 years ago

 50+.
 Not too outrageous sounding until you think about the fact that collectors often have to cross these lanes and the speed limit is 5 mph in these lanes.